Cooking Instructions for Sara's Cooked Grain Mix

 6. Spoon into containers and freeze

 We use small resealable freezer containers that hold no more than several days worth of Cooked Grain Mix.
 Freeze all the containers, then defrost one at a time to feed.
 That's it!

 To feed, defrost what you'll need for the next few days.
-We'll typically remove a container from the freezer the day before, and leave in the refrigerator overnight.
+We'll typically remove a container from the freezer the day before, and leave in the refrigerator overnight to defrost.
 Scoop several spoonfuls into your bird's cup daily.
-Our birds don't mind it cold, but you can heat it by putting it into a strainer and running hot water over it.
+Our birds don't mind it cold, but if you prefer, you can heat it by putting it into a strainer and running hot water over it.
 Be careful if you defrost or heat it in a microwave to avoid hot spots that may injure your bird.
 Discard any uneaten grain mix at the end of the day, and keep the unused portion refrigerated for up to four days.
-(Frozen grain mix will remain good for three months.)
+Frozen grain mix will remain good for three months.